Lea County

 Instructor Development (Train the Trainer) @ Bernalillo County, Albuquerque, NM

-Aug 19 @ 8:00 am – Aug 23 @ 5:00 pm
+Mar 10 @ 8:00 am – Mar 14 @ 5:00 pm

 This weeklong class will give you the foundation to become a professional and dynamic instructor.
 You will learn the principles of learning and teaching, and the qualities of a good instructor.
-Course is free to NMC Law Enforcement Insurance Pool members.
+This course is accredited by the NMLEA and is free to NMC Law Enforcement Insurance Pool members.
 Non-members may inquire about attending (pending availability) for a fee.
 Course detail in attached flyer.

 TRAINING FOR TRAINERS – Albuquerque August 2024